-- 1. Complete a Verification Report to be delivered to the Project Operator (public document). - 2.
-Complete a detailed List of Findings containing both immaterial and material findings (if any), and deliver it to the Project Operator (private document). - 3.
-Prepare a concise Verification Statement detailing the vintage and the number of GHG reductions and removals verified, and deliver it to the Project Operator (public document). - 4.
-Verify that the number of GHG reductions and removals, as well as the reversal risk rating, specified in the Verification Report and Statement match the number entered into the Reserve software. - 5.
-Conduct an exit meeting with the Project Operator to discuss the Verification Report, List of Findings, and Verification Statement and determine if material misstatements (if any) can be corrected.
-If so, the verification body and Project Operator should schedule a second set of verification activities after the Project Operator has revised the project submission. - 6.
-If a reasonable level of assurance opinion is successfully obtained, upload electronic copies of the Verification Report, List of Findings, Verification Statement, and Verification Activity Log into the Reserve. - 7.
-Return important records and documents to the Project Operator for retention.
+- 1. Complete a detailed List of Findings containing both immaterial and material findings (if any) and deliver it to the Project Operator (private document). - 2.
+Exchange correspondence as necessary to resolve issues detailed in the List of Findings, until all material misstatements and nonconformances have been addressed. - 3.
+If a reasonable level of assurance opinion is successfully obtained, complete a Verification Report to be delivered to the Project Operator (public document). - 4.
+Complete the Verification Statement form, detailing the vintage and the number of GHG reductions and removals verified and deliver it to the Project Operator (public document). - 5.
+Verify that the number of GHG reductions and removals, as well as the reversal risk rating, specified in the Verification Report and Statement match the number entered into the Reserve software. - 6.
+Conduct an exit meeting with the Project Operator to discuss the Verification Report, List of Findings, and Verification Statement. - 7.
+Upload electronic copies of the Verification Report, List of Findings, Verification Statement, and Verification Activity Log into the Reserve.